 continually fall behind nations that employ teachers that act out of Hunting and Inventor Instincts.

-So what do we do about this?
+- What do we do about this? -

 Enter our Warrior Instinct.

-Both of these Instincts drive us to try to manipulate outcomes.
+to try to force outcomes.